microgoose/minecraft-map-renderer/minecraft-world-2d-converter/README.md

 # WorldConverter
-`WorldConverter` is a utility for converting Minecraft world regions into a 2D compressed format.
+`WorldConverter` is a utility for converting Minecraft (v.1.18 and higher) world regions into a 2D compressed format.
 This tool reads regions from a specified directory and saves them in a new format that uses less memory, making it suitable for network transmission and browser usage.

 ## Installation
 1. Ensure that you have Java Development Kit (JDK) version 11 or higher installed.